Bracelets with XinYi Jade Beads media thumbnails

 The beads in detail

-How XinYi jade is formed
+How XinYi jade forms

 Jade in lapidary tradition